cryostatio/cryostat-legacy/README.md

 to a file local to the `container-jfr` process (as opposed to "active" recordings, which exist within the memory of the JVM target and continue to grow over time).
-The default directory used is `/flightrecordings`, but the environment variable `ARCHIVE_PATH` can be used to specify a different path.
-To enable `container-jfr` archive support ensure that the directory specified by `ARCHIVE_PATH` (or `/flightrecordings` if not set) exists and has appropriate permissions.
-`container-jfr` will detect the path and enable related functionality. `run.sh` has an example of a `tmpfs` volume being mounted with the default path and enabling the archive functionality.
+The default directory used is `/flightrecordings`, but the environment variable `CONTAINER_JFR_ARCHIVE_PATH` can be used to specify a different path.
+To enable `container-jfr` archive support ensure that the directory specified by `CONTAINER_JFR_ARCHIVE_PATH` (or `/flightrecordings` if not set) exists and has appropriate permissions. `container-jfr` will detect the path and enable related functionality. `run.sh` has an example of a `tmpfs` volume being mounted with the default path and enabling the archive functionality.

 ## SECURING COMMUNICATION CHANNELS
 `container-jfr` can be optionally configured to secure HTTP and WebSocket